Teaching students social and emotional skills for success

 In partnership with parents and guardians, Battle Ground Public Schools is committed to creating a safe and caring environment for students.
 This includes their social and emotional well-being.
 We are exploring ways to increase character education, teach students a variety of life skills and identify potential challenges before they become more serious.
 Input from students, parents/guardians and staff members has pointed to the need for schools to teach kindness and respect.

-High school social and emotional curriculum
+About the proposed high school social and emotional curriculum

 What it is